Academic and Student Resources

 Graduate Programs Office

-The Graduate Programs Office (GPO) is located in Room 104, to the left of the main entrance to the Questrom School of Business (Hariri Building), and is the administrative hub of graduate business programs, including the MBA, MS•MBA, MSMS, PEMBA, PhD in Management, and PhD in Mathematical Finance.
+The Graduate Programs office (GPO) is the administrative hub of graduate business programs, including the MBA, MBA + MSDi, PEMBA, MSMS, MSMF, PhD in Management, and PhD in Mathematical Finance.

-The Questrom School of Business is committed to providing academic advising to all students to help them complete degree requirements successfully and achieve the maximum benefit from their educational opportunities.
-We encourage you to approach your instructor anytime you have academic concerns.
+The GPO is dedicated to offering programs and services to enhance the experience, professional development, and personal development of our graduate students.
 We also offer additional support, including academic advising, through the GPO, which is open 9 a.m.–6 p.m.
 Monday–Thursday, and 9 a.m.–5 p.m. on Fridays.
 The GPO hours are subject to change in accordance with the academic calendar.

 Please do not hesitate to contact the GPO at 617-353-2673.

 Questrom School of Business faculty members pride themselves on being available to advise students on coursework pertaining to concentrations, career opportunities, and appropriate academic preparation in their field of interest.
-In addition, the Dean of the Questrom School of Business and the Assistant Dean for the Undergraduate Program hold weekly open-office hours for students.
+In addition, the Dean of the Questrom School of Business, Associate Dean for Student Experience and Services, the Assistant Dean for the Undergraduate Program, and the Assistant Dean for the Graduate Programs are available for student appointments on any matter.

 Faculty Advising Program